CLEP now offers test takers the option to take a CLEP exam with remote proctoring. Below is more information about testing remotely.

 If you aren’t eligible for remote proctoring, you can still take a CLEP exam at a CLEP test center.
 Use the CLEP test center search tool to find one near you.

-*DANTES-funded test takers are welcome to register now for a CLEP exam with remote proctoring but must wait until mid-May to schedule their remote-proctored exam appointment.
-If you’re a DANTES-funded test taker and need to take your exam prior to mid-May, we recommend you select a CLEP test center as your preferred test center during registration.
+*DANTES-funded test takers are welcome to register now for a CLEP exam with remote proctoring but must wait until mid-June to schedule their remote-proctored exam appointment.
+If you’re a DANTES-funded test taker and need to take your exam prior to mid-June, we recommend you select a CLEP test center as your preferred test center during registration.

 Accommodations for Remote-Proctored Exams